ridgeworks/clpBNR/README.md

 	X:: 0.8931356... ;
 	false.

-Note that all of these examples produce multiple solutions that are produced by backtracking in the top-leval listener (just like any other top level query). `solve/1` is one of several predicates in CLP(BNR) which "search" for solutions.
+Note that all of these examples produce multiple solutions that are produced by backtracking in the top-level listener (just like any other top level query). `solve/1` is one of several predicates in CLP(BNR) which "search" for solutions.

 Here is the current set of operators and functions supported in this version: